AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 If set to `1`, there needs to be an associated [`[dtmfkeys]`](#dtmfkeys) stanza to set the valid DTMF sequence(s).

-!!! note "MDC-1200 Access"
-    This option can be used to make the node require MDC-1200 sigalling for access.
-See the [MDC-1200 Signalling](../adv-topics/mdc1200.md) page for more information.

 **This option does not appear in the default `rpt.conf`.**

 ### dtmfkeys=